apel/ssm/README.md

 ## Installing the DEB

 ### Installation
-Install APEL SSM.
+Install APEL SSM:
 * `dpkg -i apel-ssm_<version>_all.deb`

-Install any missing system packages needed for the SSM.
+Install any missing system packages needed for the SSM:
 * `apt-get -f install`

-Install any missing python requirements that don't have system packages.
+Install any missing python requirements that don't have system packages:
 * `pip install "stomp.py>=3.1.1" python-daemon python-ldap dirq`

 ### What the DEB does